Boifuba/bananas/README.md

 This module adds some minor functionality to Gurps Game Aid.
 These are things I always use in my games and I sincerely hope you enjoy them.

+## What it does?

+Follow this link to [Wiki](https://github.com/Boifuba/bananas/wiki) for more informations.

 ##  Installation

 Use this manifest to install if the module is not available on Foundry Modules list.